 - Kyphoplasty: for patients with vertebral compression fractures

-Although Shah treats all types of pain, the majority of patients have spine-related pain.
+Although Shah treats all types of pain, the majority of his patients have spine-related pain.
 Back pain is the single-leading cause of disability, according to Shah.

 Interested in visiting an interventional pain specialist?
 The first step is to meet with your primary care physician to discuss if an interventional pain management referral is appropriate.
 Typically, patients get imaging followed by physical therapy.
 If the pain does not subside, or the individual cannot participate in physical therapy, they will be referred to a specialist to consider injections or interventions.